urbanware-org/paval/README.md

 ## Documentation

-There is a plain text file inside the corresponding directories with further information and usage examples.
+Further information and usage examples can be found inside the `usage.txt` file.

 [Top](#paval)